-This series focuses on how small to mid-sized enterprises manage common threats within a 24-hour period.
-In this installment, we learn how one SME fixes its online transaction attack crisis and prevents future ones from happening.
+This series focuses on how small to mid-sized businesses manage common threats within a 24-hour period.
+In this installment, we learn how one SMB fixed its online transaction attack crisis and prevents future ones from happening.

 Joe Green, the comptroller at Epic Money Loss Recording Studios, arrived at work and immediately started preparing for his busy day.
 Payday occurred two days ago, and Joe wanted to make sure the transaction had gone smoothly so he logged on to his business’ bank account and verified the balance.